Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Proof of Theorem

 where we have used the definition of $f_k$ and that $l$ is slowly varying.
-In the last inequality we have used that $\supp(\varphi)$ is compact.
+Moreover, we have also used our assumption on the dimension in the above estimate.
+In the last inequality, we have used that $\supp(\varphi)$ is compact.
 This ensures that the constant is finite.
-Moreover, in order for the last inequality to be true we have used our assumptions on dimensions.
-Combining the estimates in \eqref{EQ:Global_one_derivative_6} and \eqref{EQ:Global_one_derivative_7} we obtain the desired estimate.
+Combining the estimates in \eqref{EQ:Global_five_derivative_6} and \eqref{EQ:Global_five_derivative_7} we obtain the desired estimate.
 This concludes the proof. \end{proof} We are now ready to give a proof of our main Theorem.
-Most of the work have already been done in establishing Theorem~\ref{THM:Local_two_derivative_almost_there}.
-When comparing to Theorem~\ref{THM:Local_two_derivative_almost_there} what remains in in establishing Theorem~\ref{THM:Local_two_derivative} is to allow $\mu\leq C\hbar^{-1}$ for some positive constant and not be bounded by $1$.
+Most of the work has already been done in establishing Theorem~\ref{THM:Local_five_derivative_almost_there}.
+When comparing to Theorem~\ref{THM:Local_five_derivative_almost_there} what remains in establishing Theorem~\ref{THM:Local_five_derivative} is to allow $\mu\leq C\hbar^{-1}$ for some positive constant and not be bounded by $1$.
 The argument is identical to the argument used in \cite{MR1343781} to allow $\mu\leq C\hbar^{-1}$ for some positive constant and not be bounded by $1$.
-We have include it for sake of completeness. \begin{proof}[Proof of Theorem~\ref{THM:Local_two_derivative}] Since the Theorem have already been established for $\mu\leq\mu_0<1$ we can without loss of generality assume that $\mu\geq \mu_0$, where $\mu_0<1$.
-We will use the same scaling technique as we used in the proof of Theorem~\ref{THM:Local_two_derivative_almost_there}.
+We have included it for the sake of completeness. \begin{proof}[Proof of Theorem~\ref{THM:Local_five_derivative}] Since the Theorem has already been established for $\mu\leq\mu_0<1$ we can without loss of generality assume that $\mu\geq \mu_0$, where $\mu_0<1$.
+We will use the same scaling technique as we used in the proof of Theorem~\ref{THM:Local_five_derivative_almost_there}.
 Again we have a $\epsilon>0$ such that

 since $\varphi\in C_0^\infty(\Omega)$.
-This time however, we let
+This time, however, we let

-We can again use Lemma~\ref{LE:partition_lemma} with $l$ from above to construct the the partition of unity for $\supp(\varphi)$.
-After this we do the rescaling as above with unitary conjugations.
-For this case we get
+We can again use Lemma~\ref{LE:partition_lemma} with $l$ from above to construct the partition of unity for $\supp(\varphi)$.
+After this, we do the rescaling as above with unitary conjugations.
+In this case, we get

-Moreover, we can analogously to above verify that all norm bounds are independent of $k$, $\mu$ and $\hbar$.
-So after rescaling we have operators satisfing the assumptions of Theorem~\ref{THM:Local_two_derivative_almost_there} from applying this theorem we get analogous to the calculation in \eqref{EQ:Global_one_derivative_6} that
+Moreover, we can analogously to above verify that all norm bounds are independent of $k$, $\mu$, and $\hbar$.
+So after rescaling, we have operators satisfying the assumptions of Theorem~\ref{THM:Local_five_derivative_almost_there} from applying this theorem we get analogous to the calculation in \eqref{EQ:Global_five_derivative_6} that

 Since $\mathcal{I}$ is a finite set we have by our choice of the functions $l$ and $f$ that

 where $C$ depends on $\mu_0$, $\epsilon$ and the number of elements in $\mathcal{I}$.
 Combining the estimates in \eqref{EQ:main_proof_1} and \eqref{EQ:main_proof_2} we obtain that